dimlucas/aurelia-card/README.md

 # aurelia-card

-A simple Bootstrap 4 resizable card for Aurelia.
+A simple Bootstrap 4 resizable, collapsible and highly customizable card for Aurelia.
 Powered by jQuery and jQueryUI